jbrudvik/gmc/README.md

 # gmc (Go mod create)

-`gmc` is a CLI that creates a Go module starting point.
+`gmc` (Go mod create) is a CLI that creates a Go module starting point.

 ## Usage